 About Catherine Linka

 Catherine Linka has been immersed in books her whole life, most recently as a writer and bookseller.
-She’s the author of the young adult duology A GIRL CALLED FEARLESS and A GIRL UNDONE.
-Catherine lives in Southern California and watches hawks and hummingbirds when she should be writing.
+She’s the author of the young adult novel WHAT I WANT YOU TO SEE as well as the dystopian duology A GIRL CALLED FEARLESS and A GIRL UNDONE.
+Catherine lives with her partner in Puget Sound.

 I was almost expelled in high school for being too verbal which basically meant I was too outspoken.
 I didn’t deal well with idiotic rules, and at my girls’ boarding school there were rules for everything like: “You are required to wear rain boots on rainy days.”
 My parents never had rules, they had expectations which were much tougher to live up to, but at least I got to exercise my own judgement.
 I fought any rule I thought was stupid, and ended up having lots of “chats” with the Headmaster and Dean of Residence.
 I got in way more trouble than the girls who were smoking dope, drinking or sneaking off campus to meet guys.